Massiv3Troll/manchestermngov/content/contact.md

 # City Officials

-The City Council of Manchester meets on the second Monday of every month at 7:00 pm.
+The City Council of Manchester meets on the second Monday of every month at 7:00 pm at City Hall.
 The public is encouraged to attend.
 Please have any agenda items sent to the city clerk one week before meetings are held.

 {{< columns >}}